Ngalstyan4/ec2instances.info/README.md

 To start the development server, cd into the `next` directory and run `nvm use` (run `nvm install` before this if the Node version changed or this is first usage).
 From here, run `npm ci`, for your first ever time run `npm run init`, and then `npm run dev`.
 This will start the Next development server.
 Before you make a pull request, it is suggested you run `npm run check-types` to find any type issues.
 This will be done before build by the CI, but it does tighten development cycles to do it here.

 When you make changes, it is suggested to use the recommended VS Code extensions if that is your editor.
 If not, tell your editor to auto-format based on the Prettier configuration in the root.
-Before you make a PR, you should run `make format` in the root to make sure the formatting is correct for the version of Black/Prettier we use.
+Before you make a PR, you should run `make format` in the root to make sure the formatting is correct for the version of gofmt/Prettier we use.

 Make sure your pull requests target `develop` since this is our staging.
 When it is merged into `main`, that is production.

 ### Scraping the data locally

-You'll need to provide credentials so that boto can access the AWS API.
-Options for setting this up are described in the [boto docs](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html).
+The scraper is written in Go and fetches data from AWS, Azure, and GCP APIs.
+You'll need credentials for each provider.

-Ensure that your IAM user has at least the following permissions:
+**AWS:** Ensure your IAM user has at least the following permissions:

 ```json
 {